glennmusa/explore-wasm/README.md

-# explore-dotnet-wasi
+# explore-wasi
-A repository to explore dotnet with Web Assembly System Interface (WASI)
+A repository to explore Web Assembly System Interface (WASI)